-Training or CPD (Continuing Professional Development) as we call it in the counselling world is a mandatory part of keeping up our professional counselling registration and we must undertake at least 30 hours each year.
+Training or CPD (Continuing Professional Development) is a mandatory part of keeping up our professional counselling registration and we must undertake at least 30 hours each year.

-I have found this so refreshing as I have seen so many organisations offer their training online, giving colleagues the opportunity to learn from the experts at so much more affordable prices and without the travel time and costs.
+I have found this very refreshing as I have seen so many organisations offer their training online, giving colleagues the opportunity to learn from the experts at much more affordable prices and without the travel time and costs.

 Today I attended the fantastic interactive online workshop Practical Steps To Blogging with Karin Brauner with Onlinevents.
 It was such a great experience to be part of an online group of over 100 people.